RageAgainstTheAssembly/EPML-ITMO/README.md

 # EPML HW 6

 This is just a brief README, you can find the full report in `docs/report.md`.
-Note that ClearML mostly concerns sections 13-15.
+Docs and automation are covered by sections 16-20.

 Perfectly reproducible on my machine, hoping that's a good sign